Victoria Beckham (album): Singles

 "Not Such an Innocent Girl" was released on 17 September 2001 as the lead single from the album.
 In the United Kingdom, the single faced competition in a hugely hyped chart battle with Kylie Minogue's single "Can't Get You Out of My Head".
 On the chart date of 29 September 2001, "Not Such an Innocent Girl" debuted at number six on the UK Singles Chart with first week sales of 35,000 units, while "Can't Get You Out of My Head" debuted at number one with first week sales of 306,000 units.
 It has sold about 80,263 copies altogether, becoming the 163rd best seller of 2001.

-The music video has a futuristic theme and features two Victorias: one dressed in all-white with blonde hair ("the good girl"), and the other in all-black with jet black hair ("the bad girl").
-The video culminates into a "dance-off" and motorcycle race between the two Victorias.

 "A Mind of Its Own" was released on 11 February 2002 as the second single from her debut self-titled solo album (2001).
 It peaked and debuted at number six on the UK Singles Chart and sold 56,570 becoming the 173rd best seller of 2002.
 There is a French version of the song called "Mon cœur n'en fait qu'à sa tête" (an adaptation of the title into French, or "my heart does what it wants to do").

 A third single, "I Wish", was promoted but never materialised.
 The single version was a remix featuring Robbie Craig, and was performed on TV on Friday Night's All Wright.
 Following the announcement of Beckham's second pregnancy, the single was shelved.
 Beckham was dropped by Virgin Records along with fellow Spice Girls Emma Bunton and Melanie B, but a statement from her publicist denied reports, claiming: "No-one has been dropped.
 The Virgin deal has come to a natural end and both parties have decided not to continue."